icesat2py/icepyx/doc/source/contributing/contribution_guidelines.rst

 Ways to Contribute
 ------------------

-- Submit bug reports and feature requests, see `Requesting a feature`_ or `Reporting a bug`_
+- Submit bug reports and feature requests, see `Requesting a Feature`_ or `Reporting a Bug`_
-- Write code for everyone to use, or share your use cases and examples (as Jupyter Notebooks, scripts, etc, see `Adding Examples`_ or `Add ancillary dataset`_)
+- Write code for everyone to use, or share your use cases and examples (as Jupyter Notebooks, scripts, etc, see `Adding Examples`_)
-- Submit bug reports and feature requests, see `Reporting a bug`_ or `Requesting a Feature`_
-- Write code for everyone to use
-- `Add ancillary dataset`_
+- `Add Ancillary Dataset`_
 - Fix typos and improve documentation and testing see  `Improving Documentation and Testing`_

 The best way to report a problem, request a feature, find out if others are working on a similar problem or application, or let us know you'd like to contribute some code is to find the *Issues* tab and check if your problem/suggestion has already been reported.
 If so, please provide any additional information in the ongoing discussion.
 Otherwise, feel free to create a new issue and submit your problem or suggestions.